• Skip to main content

 This happens in a few ways.

 Undiagnosed neurodivergent parents may struggle with their own unmet needs and develop maladaptive coping mechanisms like substance abuse, creating a more chaotic home environment.
 Kids with ADHD also face more challenges in non-affirming school settings, experience more bullying, and encounter more ableist treatment.
-These, of course, add extra struggles on top of the neurodivergent experience, but they do not cause the neurodivergence.
-The ADHD comes first; the additional trauma often follows.
+ADHD traits can also lead to increased risk-taking behaviours, which can often lead to traumatic experiences.3

 It’s crucial to understand this distinction.
 Attributing ADHD symptoms to trauma alone means someone might not get the support they actually need.
 Trauma and ADHD can, and should, be addressed separately, but they require different approaches.
 Trauma deserves healing, and ADHD deserves recognition and accommodation.
 One doesn’t negate or explain away the other.